aviatesk/XCompiler/README.md

 We're supposed to manually modify the code for each specific inspection/debug/development purpose.

-Say we want to track the inference call graph with calculating some timing, we can just add the following diff and re-run `@enter_call sin(10)`:
+Say we want to track the inference call graph with calculating timing took on each inference frame, we can add the following diff and re-run `@enter_call sin(10)`:
+(NOTE: [Revise.jl](https://github.com/timholy/Revise.jl) will be automatically loaded when `using` this module, so no need to load it manually)
 ```diff
 diff --git a/src/typeinfer.jl b/src/typeinfer.jl
 index ed731e4..3cd9d6d 100644